clojure-expectations/clojure-test/doc/getting-started.md

 ### Requirements

-This library is designed to work with Clojure 1.8 or later, and automatically provides support for `clojure.spec` if you use Clojure 1.9 or later.
+This library is designed to work with Clojure 1.9 or later, and provides support for `clojure.spec` predicates.
 It is also designed to work with Paul Stadig's [Humane Test Output](https://github.com/pjstadig/humane-test-output), which provides better failure messages for `clojure.test`.

 ### Humane Test Output